 Have clear links to the Curriculum*

-The resource should be written with a clear objective in mind and link to one or more aspects of the UK National Curriculum.
+The resource should be written with a clear objective in mind and link to one or more aspects of the English National Curriculum.

 *If you have a very short resource that doesn’t necessarily fit with the National Curriculum, but is a fantastic story or showcase an amazing object, we may host it under our ‘Museum Snapshot’ collection.